Granger Causality using Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper looks at the different approaches to estimating Granger causality (GC) using neural network models.
 We start by revising the prior work and identifying several advantages and disadvantages of the previously proposed models.
 We propose LeKVAR as an extension to the kernel methods where we parameterize the kernel using a neural network model.
 We include its learning as a part of the training procedure.
 Furthermore, we develop a new framework that allows us to decouple model selection and Granger causality that provides a lot of promising features, e.g., lag estimates for RNNs and build-in prior knowledge, leading to improved performance in inferring the Granger-causal connections.
 Next, we identify and fix the issue that the previous approaches to neural Granger causality, including our proposed models, can't be naively applied as the learning objective is degenerated, i.e., it does not promote sparsity regardless of the sparsity parameter.
 We also propose a new problem reformulation that enables us to use popular tricks to optimize neural networks.
 We evaluate the proposed methods on simulated toy and real-world datasets, and we conclude that NN-based models are compatible and can be used to infer Granger causality.
+We show that decoupling helps us identify GC interactions and lags simultaneously and can easily be extended to any NN architecture including transformers.
 However, efficient tuning/optimization techniques remain a formidable challenge that we want to tackle in future work.
-Apart from this, another promising direction is to extend our approach to account for the uncertainty about the zeroness (we want to control the rate of false negatives) and quantify the uncertainty about the non-zeroness (we want to control the rate of false positives) as the current solution gives only point estimates.
-Finally, we plan to apply these techniques to real-world data such as EEG measurements to capture changes in brain connectivity.